mcmonkey4eva/GTAVRemultiplied/README.md

 More information coming soon!

+### Installing

+Install http://www.dev-c.com/gtav/scripthookv/ using their resources.

+Install https://github.com/crosire/scripthookvdotnet/releases using their resources or the copy contained in this source.

+Build this project from the source available here (or acquire the dll from a release copy).

+Copy the resultant dll of this project's build into your `GTAV/scripts/` folder.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.